grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 of Statements.
 This name should be something more like:

 `ShouldReportThatItIsEqualToAnotherIdThatHasTheSameUserName()`.

+In general, when I find myself having trouble with naming like this, I am suspicious of the following things possibly happening:

+1. I am not specifying a behavior class, but rather an outcome of a method
+2. I am specifying more than one behavior
+3. The behavior is too complicated and hence I need to change my design (more on this later)
+4. I am naming the behavior on too low level of abstraction, putting too many details in the name - my personal rule is that I can only come to this conclusion when all the previous points fail me.

+### But can't the name really get too long?

+Few paragraphs ago, I told you not to worry about a length of Statement names.
+But I have to admit that there are times when the name really gets too long.
+A rule I try to follow is that a name of a Statement should be more readable than its content.
+Thus, if it takes me less time to understand the point of a Statement by reading its body than by reading its name, then the name is too long.
+In such case, I try to apply the heuristics described above to find and fix the root cause of the problem.

 Start by filling the GIVEN-WHEN-THEN structure with the obvious
 ----------------------------------------------------------------